The #1 Source for Commercial Pressure Washing Equipment, Supplies & Training

 Bleach mixtures left on a roof will typically become inert within 24 hours of drying.
 If the weather is clear, the bleach will dry and wash away with the next storm as a harmless salt.
 Watch the weather closely to make sure that it does not rain within the first 24 hours of a roof cleaning.
 Rain will prevent the bleach mixture from drying and cause it to run-off onto the landscaping.

-PowerWash University offers two online courses for soft washing.
+PowerWash Academy offers two online courses for soft washing.
 Roof Washing 201 and House Washing 201 will provide more details about job site safety, how to protect plants and shrubs when soft washing, and procedures for documenting previous damages.

 PS: This article is a response to a question we received on one of our blogs.
 If you have a question, please leave a comment, or send an email.